 - Blog posts are what primarily keeps you at the top of search engine results.

 - A library of well-written content establishes your firm as an authoritative, knowledgeable voice in your industry.

 According to a recent study from Hubspot, companies who blog regularly enjoy far superior marketing results than law firms who do not.
 When you publish quality content regularly, you will see noticeable growth in website visitors.
-Also, you'll increase inbound links from other websites, and search engines will index your pages to display in search results.
+Also, you'll increase inbound links from other websites, and search engines will index your pages to display in search results with higher rankings.